Lichen growth forms

 Lichens are symbiotic organisms made up of multiple species: a fungus, one or more photobionts (an alga and/or a cyanobacteria) and sometimes a yeast.
 They are regularly grouped by their external appearance – a characteristic known as their growth form.
 This form, which is based on the appearance of vegetative part of the lichen (its thallus), varies depending on the species and the environmental conditions it faces.
-Lichenologists (those who study lichens) have described a dozen of these forms: areolate, byssoid, calicioid, cladoniform, crustose, filamentous, foliose, fruticose, gelatinous, leprose, placoidioid and squamulose.
+Those who study lichens (lichenologists) have described a dozen of these forms: areolate, byssoid, calicioid, cladoniform, crustose, filamentous, foliose, fruticose, gelatinous, leprose, placodioid and squamulose.
 Traditionally, crustose (flat), foliose (leafy) and fruticose (shrubby) are considered to be the three main forms.
 In addition to these more formalised, traditional growth types, there are a handful of informal types named for their resemblance to the lichens of specific genera.
 These include alectorioid, catapyrenioid, cetrarioid, hypogymnioid, parmelioid and usneoid.

-Overview
+Context

 Lichens are composite organisms made up of multiple species: a fungal partner, one or more photosynthetic partners (also known as photobionts), and sometimes a yeast.
 It is a symbiotic relationship, to which each partner contributes.
 In most cases, the fungal partner provides the structure in which the various partners live; this structure helps to protect the photobiont from environmental pressures.
 The photosynthetic partner(s) provide the nutrients which the various partners need to survive.
 The yeast (where present) appears to help ward off microbes and potential predators through the production of various chemicals.
 Thallus types have evolved to provide the lichen's photobiont with optimal levels of light, water, and carbon dioxide, with different environmental conditions favouring different forms.